 - 7.1 If a student wishes to appeal a decision made by the Director of Academic Programs in relation to academic misconduct, and informal discussions with the Director do not resolve the situation, then the case will be referred to the HEAR Committee and shall proceed under the processes set out in Section 5.
 The student should initiate this process by lodging an appeal in writing to the HEAR Committee through Client Services within seven (7) calendar days of communication of the decision by the Director of Academic Programs. - 7.2 A student may appeal the finding of academic misconduct and / or the penalty from the Head of School and HEAR Committee to the AIPM Academic Appeals Committee (refer Student Grievances, Complaints and Appeals Procedure, Section 6). - 7.3 The Academic Appeals Committee will proceed in the manner set out in the Student Grievances, Complaints and Appeals Procedure, Section 6. - 7.4 The decision of the Academic Appeals Committee is final and there is no further recourse to appeal within the AIPM.
-Where the student remains dissatisfied with the outcome of an appeal process, the student may lodge a complaint with the NSW Ombudsman (refer Student Grievances, Complaints and Appeals Procedure, clause 6.17).
+Where the student remains dissatisfied with the outcome of an appeal process the student may lodge a complaint with the National Student Ombudsman (NSO) (refer Student Grievances, Complaints and Appeals Procedure, Section 8 for more detail or see the website nso.gov.au).